twigphp/Twig/doc/tags/macro.rst

     <p>{{ forms.(field)('username') }}</p>
     <p>{{ forms.('text' ~ 'area')('comment') }}</p>

-.. versionadded:: 3.28

-    Support for calling a macro with a dynamic name was added in Twig 3.28.

 Alternatively you can import names from the template into the current namespace via the ``from`` tag: